cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 ## CPU Hot Plug

-Extra vCPUs can be added (but not removed [1]) from a running Cloud Hypervisor instance.
+Extra vCPUs can be added and removed from a running Cloud Hypervisor instance.
 This is controlled by two mechanisms:

 1. Specifying a number of maximum potential vCPUs that is greater than the number of default (boot) vCPUs.
 2. Making a HTTP API request to the VM to ask for the additional vCPUs to be added.